JuliaSmoothOptimizers/JSOSolvers.jl/README.md

 ## How to cite

-If you use JSOSolvers.jl in your work, please cite using the format given in [CITATION.bib](CITATION.bib).
+If you use JSOSolvers.jl in your work, please cite using the format given in (CITATION.cff).

-# Bug reports and discussions
+## Bug reports and discussions

 If you think you found a bug, feel free to open an [issue](https://github.com/JuliaSmoothOptimizers/JSOSolvers.jl/issues).
 Focused suggestions and requests can also be opened as issues.
 Before opening a pull request, start an issue or a discussion on the topic, please.